You can choose how often you want to enter your password when you buy items (including in-app purchases) from the App Store and iTunes Store:

 - Under Require Password, choose the settings that you want for purchases and free downloads.

-On your Apple TV (3rd generation)
+Require a password on your Apple TV (3rd generation)

 - From the Home screen, select Settings > iTunes Store > Sign In.